 April 15, 1864 – During the Civil War, skirmishes were fought at Camden and Roseville, Ark.; out from Baton Rouge, La.; near Presidio del Norte in the New Mexico Territory; in the vicinity of Greenville, Tenn.; and at Bristoe Station, Milford and Waterford, Va.
 A five-day Federal operation in the Indian Nations began, and the Federal gunboat, USS Eastport, was sunk by a Confederate torpedo in the Red River of Louisiana.

-April 12, 1865 – President Abraham Lincoln died at 7:22 a.m. after being shot the previous evening by actor John Wilkes Booth at Ford’s Theater in Washington.
+April 15, 1865 – President Abraham Lincoln died at 7:22 a.m., nine hours after being shot the previous evening by actor John Wilkes Booth at Ford’s Theater in Washington.
 Vice President Andrew Johnson became President upon Lincoln's death.

 April 15, 1865 - Union General Ambrose Burnside resigned from the army.

 April 15, 1865 – Union Brigadier General J.T.
 Lucas, after having sent a detachment to Monroeville, left Claiborne, Ala. and retraced his line of march down Mount Pleasant Road.

 April 15, 1865 – During the Civil War, skirmishes were fought along McKenzie Creek, in the vicinity of Patterson, Mo. and in the vicinity of Chapel Hill, N.C.
 President Jefferson Davis fled Greensborough, N.C.
 Federal reconnaissance was conducted through Randolph and Pocahontas Counties, West Virginia, and Federal reconnaissance was conducted through Bath and Highland, Va.

 April 15, 1898 – Bessie Smith, the “Empress of the Blues,” was born in Chattanooga, Tenn.